 Injections of hyaluronic acid-based dermal fillers can help to rejuvenate the skin of the neck and decolletage.
 Because these areas are delicate, dermal fillers can help diminish the appearance of aging by restoring lost volume and increasing elasticity.
 This form of treatment results in the diminishing of lines and wrinkles, as well as smoother, tighter skin.

 Treatment with dermal fillers usually involves microinjections across any problem areas.
 In these instances, slight over-corrections will actually lead to better treatment outcomes, as the low-viscosity filler used for this type of treatment will settle with time and give a better final result.
-Effects typically last between 6–9 months, and repeat treatments are usually necessary.
+Effects typically last between 6–9 months, and repeat treatments are usually necessary, with products like Belotero.

 For patients with sagging skin or jowls, thread lift procedures may be suitable.
 As a non-surgical alternative to a facelift, the thread lift involves inserting threads made from polydioxanone into the dermis in order to mechanically lift the skin.
 This lifting effect is subsequently maintained by the formation of new collagen at the site of implant,4 which occurs as the biodegradable threads slowly dissolve.